mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 models.
 The support for different antennas is useful for simulating many kinds of wireless scenarios where antenna characteristics are important.

-This showcase aims to highlight the antenna models available in INET, and their directional characteristics.
+This showcase aims to highlight the antenna models available in INET.
 The showcase contains an example simulation which demonstrates the direcionality of five antenna models.
-Four of these models represent well known antenna models, while the last one is a universal antenna which can model any rotationally symetrical antenna pattern.
+Four of these represent well known antenna models, while the last one is a universal antenna which can model any rotationally symetrical antenna pattern.

-| INET version: ``4.0``
+| INET version: ``4.1``
 | Source files location: `inet/showcases/wireless/directionalselectivity <https://github.com/inet-framework/inet-showcases/tree/master/general/directionalselectivity>`__

 Concepts